-There are limited data from the use of oxycodone in pregnant women.
-Infants born to mothers who have received opioids during the last 3 to 4 weeks before giving birth should be monitored for respiratory depression.
+The effect of oxycodone in human reproduction has not been adequately studied.
+Infants born to mothers who have received opioids during the last 3 to 4 weeks before giving birth pregnancy should be monitored for respiratory depression.
 Withdrawal symptoms may be observed in the newborn of mothers undergoing treatment with oxycodone.
 If opioid use is required for a prolonged period in pregnant women, advise the patient of the risk of neonatal opioid withdrawal syndrome and ensure that appropriate treatment will be available.